routbiplab/Tensorflow-Object-Detection/README.md

     2.4: Training and evaluation of the model.
     2.5: Testing using existing image or real time image capture using webcam.

-We have used Tensorboard which is a GUI for interactive monitoring tool
+We have used Tensorboard which is a GUI for interactive monitoring tool.

 This is the LOSS GRAPH as obtained from the training model: